stefanpejcic/inodes-usage-summary-cPanel-plugin/README.md

 ### Features

-- displays inodes usage and size for each folder/file in cpšanel user home directory
+- displays inodes usage and size for each folder/file in cpanel user home directory

 ### TO DO